DenSwift/Calculator-Swift/README.md

 # Calculator-Swift
-A simple calculator have written on Swift (Storyboard)
+A simple calculator written on Swift (Storyboard)